dandichen/dandichen.github.io/_pages/about.md

 Discussion
 ------

 The IPW estimate of ATE is 0.044128.
+I also tried augmented inverse probability weighting (AIPW) and its estimate of ATE is 0.047478.

 Reference